openstack-archive/fuel-plugin-vmware-dvs/docs/test_plan/source/test_suite_system.rst

 Steps
 #####

-    1. Setup for system tests
+    1. Setup for system tests.
     2. Create non default network with subnet net_01.
-    3. Launch 2 instances of vcenter az and 2 instances of nova az in the tenant network net_01
+    3. Launch 2 instances  of vcenter availability zone and 2 instances of nova availability zone in the tenant network net_01
-    4. Launch 2 instances of vcenter az and 2 instances of nova az in the internal tenant network.
+    4. Launch 2 instances  of vcenter availability zone and 2 instances of nova availability zone in the internal tenant network.
     5. Attach net_01 to default router.
     6. Create security group SG_1 to allow ICMP traffic.
     7. Add Ingress rule for ICMP protocol to SG_1.